 If you like the sound of the MDR-7506, but the lack of bass puts your off, then consider the MDR-V6.
 Both headphones look and sound identical, except that the MDR-V6 produces a chunky, more defined bottom end.
 So the obvious choice, if you require a better bass response, would be the Sony MDR-V6.

-The MDR-7506 feature an impedance of 63 ohms, which means they can be driven efficiently by any output including mobile devices.
+The MDR-7506 feature an impedance of 63 ohms, which means it can be driven efficiently by any output, including mobile devices.
 The cable is a fixed 3.9ft – 9.8ft coiled cable with a fixed ⅛ inch connector – which comes with a threaded ¼ inch adapter.
 The cable is fairly bulky, which is fine for the studio, but you wouldn’t want to travel or use these headphones on the road.

-Although made of plastic, the MDR-7506 are extremely rugged and durable.
+Although made of plastic, the MDR-7506 is extremely rugged and durable.
 They will definitely survive a few drops, bumps and scratches without damage.
 So if you are prone to breaking headphones, the MDR-7506 come with an affordable price tag built to last.
 Having said that, you probably wouldn’t want to test this theory.

 Sony MDR-7506 Stereo Professional Headphones Conclusion

 The Beyerdynamic DT 1990 PRO Studio Reference Headphones is one of Beyerdynamic’s most popular premium headphones.
-The headphones are built to a standard which you’d expect from a premium headphone, without being flashy or over the top.
+The headphones are built to a standard that you’d expect from a premium headphone, without being flashy or over the top.
 Just good quality – with the right details in all the right places.

 The highs are clear and bright without being harsh.
 The midrange has excellent separation from the lows and highs with exceptional detail and clarity.
 The bass is punchy with a nice round bottom-end sound.
 There does appear to be a slight drop off in the sub-bass range, but this is minimal and shouldn’t have any effect on a final mix.